 \end{linenomath} where $v$ is used to minimize the upper bound of all inner products, the slack variable $\epsilon$ relax global models to forget some knowledge during the aggregation process adaptively.
 By Lagrange multipliers, the dual problem of Eq.\ref{mind} is: \begin{linenomath}

-\end{linenomath} where $\alpha_i$ denotes the Lagrange multiplier of the first inequality constraint in Eq.\ref{mind}, as $P_i$ is a projection matrix, we have $P_{i}^{\top} P_{i}=P_{i}$ .
-It is interesting that Eq.\ref{svm} is an One-class SVM problem, we can thus use any open source library to solve it (we use CVXOPT~\cite{andersen2013cvxopt} in this paper).
+\end{linenomath} where $\alpha_i$ denotes the Lagrange multiplier of the first inequality constraint in Eq.\ref{mind}, {as $P$ is a projection matrix, using its definition in Section~\ref{pre}, we have $P_{i}^{\top} P_{i}=P_{i}$ }.
+It is interesting that Eq.\ref{svm} is a One-class SVM problem, we can thus use any open source library to solve it (we use CVXOPT~\cite{andersen2013cvxopt} in this paper).
 Finally we have: \begin{linenomath}

 \end{linenomath} where $\boldsymbol{\alpha}^*$ is the solution of Eq.\ref{svm}.
 Repeat Eq.\ref{grad} and $\mathbf{w}^{(t+1)}= \mathbf{w}^{(t)}+\eta \mathbf{d}^{(t)}$ several times, we can find the approximate solution of $\mathbf{w}$.